-Kim Han-min’s (김한민) next film is reportedly based on Yi Sun-shin (이순신), the famous Korean navel commander that defeated the invading Japanese armies despite enormous odds against him.
+Kim Han-min’s next film is The Battle of Myeongryang (명량, 회오리 바다), based on the life of Admiral Yi Sun-shin, the famous Korean navel commander who defeated the invading Japanese armies despite overwhelming odds.

 Handphone (한드폰) – 2009